 We know that workplace injuries can contribute to increased insurance premiums.
 That’s reason enough to establish solid workplace safety programs.
-But in many cases, injuries can also lead to hefty fines dealt out by OSHA—a million dollars or more in some industries.
+But in many cases, injuries can also lead to hefty fines dealt out by OSHA (Occupational Health and Safety Administration)—a million dollars or more in some industries.

 Dr. Julie Parsons, Occupational Medicine Medical Director of Advanced Urgent Care & Occupational Medicine, has over 20 years’ experience in workers’ compensation.
 In her eyes, the workers’ compensation provider has two important jobs: